 Lake Villa is a somewhat small village located in the state of Illinois.
-With a population of 8,627 people and two constituent neighborhoods, Lake Villa is the 241st largest community in Illinois.
+With a population of 8,692 people and four constituent neighborhoods, Lake Villa is the 247th largest community in Illinois.

 Lake Villa real estate is some of the most expensive in Illinois, although Lake Villa house values don't compare to the most expensive real estate in the U.S.

 Because of many things, Lake Villa is a great place for families with children to consider.
 First of all, many other families with children live here, making Lake Villa a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Lake Villa has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
-Finally, Lake Villa’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.
+Finally, Lake Villa’s overall crime rate is lower than average for the country.

 The most common language spoken in Lake Villa is English.
 Other important languages spoken here include Spanish and Polish.